EnterTheNameHere/Turnix/docs/roots-and-discovery.md

 - `savePack`

 Rules:
-- `type` must appear at the top level of the manifest.
+- `kind` must appear at the top level of the manifest.
-- The value must be exactly one of the permitted pack types.
+- The value must be exactly one of the permitted pack kinds.
 - The loader must reject missing or ambiguous values.
-- The declared `type` determines how the pack is loaded and which nesting rules apply.
+- The declared `kind` determines how the pack is loaded and which nesting rules apply.
+- Pack identifiers (`id`) must follow the character rules from `pack-manifest-structure.txt` (no `@`, `.`, spaces, or semver strings).

 ## 5. Pack Types and Nesting